-- DR.3.3.1 The organizer may remove the team entry if the identified documents are Not Submitted within 10 days of the deadline. - a.
+- DR.3.3.1 The organizer may remove the team entry when the: - a.
+Identified documents are Not Submitted in 10 days or less from the deadline.
+Removals will take place after each Document Submission deadline. - b.
+Team does not respond to Reviewer requests or organizer communications - DR.3.3.2 When a team entry will be removed: - a.
 The team will be notified prior to cancelling registration. - b.
-No refund of entry fees will be given. - DR.3.3.2 Removals will take place after each Document Submission deadline.
+No refund of entry fees will be given.

-DR.3.4 Submission Penalty Specifics
+DR.3.4 Specific Penalties

 - DR.3.4.1 Electronic Throttle Control (ETC) - a.
 There is no point penalty for ETC documents. - b.
-The team will not be allowed to run ETC on their vehicle and must use mechanical throttle actuation when: - The ETC Notice of Intent is Not Submitted - The ETC FMEA is Not Submitted, or is not accepted
+The team will not be allowed to run ETC on their vehicle and must use mechanical throttle operation when: - The ETC Notice of Intent is Not Submitted - The ETC FMEA is Not Submitted, or is not accepted